 It is the responsibility of the Board to ensure that the Company complies with Pillar II of the Solvency II regulations.
 Wherever possible, and where regulations allow, proportionality has been taken into consideration when establishing the relevant functions.
-Despite the relative simplicity of the book of business and the size of the Company, in October 2019 it was decided to introduce a sub-committee structure to assist the Board.
-As a result responsibility for compliance with Pillar II of the regime is now the responsibility of the Audit, Risk and Compliance Committee.
-Key function holders have been appointed to oversee the vital activities of the Company.
+The Board is supported by two subcommittees - the Audit, Risk and Compliance Committee and the Claims and Underwriting Committee..
+Responsibility for compliance with Pillar II of the Solvency II regime is the responsibility of the Audit, Risk and Compliance Committee.
+Key function holders oversee the vital activities of the Company.